GI Wire vs HB Wire: Complete Comparison Guide

 Hard-drawn low-carbon steel wire, bright uncoated surface.
 Higher tensile strength, lower cost.
 Best for indoor binding, rebar tying and embedded concrete.
 Standard: IS 280.

-Parameter GI Wire (Galvanised Iron) HB Wire (Hard Bright)
+Parameter GI Wire (Electro-Galvanised / HDG on demand) HB Wire (Hard Bright)

-SurfaceZinc-coated (hot-dip galvanised), dull grey matte finishBright, clean, uncoated steel surface
+SurfaceZinc-coated (electro-galvanised stock; HDG on demand), dull grey matte finishBright, clean, uncoated steel surface

 Relative CostHigher (zinc coating process adds cost)Lower (no coating, simpler production)